Pumpkin Pie Mimosa: The Perfect Fall Brunch Beverage!

 This homemade spice mix adds a warm, cozy flavor to your pumpkin spice simple syrup and consequently, your pumpkin pie mimosa.

-What Variations Can I Explore with the Pumpkin Pie Mimosa Recipe?
+Are There Variations For the Pumpkin Pie Mimosa Recipe?

 There are several exciting variations to try.
 For a creamier twist, consider adding a splash of heavy cream.
 To make it extra festive, rim your glass with crushed graham crackers or a cinnamon sugar mixture.